neuroinformatics-unit/derotation/docs/source/user_guide/configuration.md

 - `saving_name`: base name for output TIFF

 ### `channel_names`
-List of signal names expected in the analog `.bin` file.
-These must match the order in which the channels were saved. ⚠️ This a custom field required for the specific setup where the data was acquired.
+List of signal names expected in the analog file.
+Matters only if using `.bin` format for analog signals.

 ### `rotation_increment`
 Expected angle increment per tick from the motor (in degrees).